volkya/volkya/README.md

 > <b>I'm a Software Developer who is a highly motivated person with strong technical, problem-solving with excellent time management, leadership, and team skills who is likely to create an impact on the organization/work, I'm a part of and always loves to socialize and experience new things in life.</b>

 ### 🙋‍♂️ About me
 - Hiking and cycling to relax my mind.
-Good food, tea and spa to relax my body.
+Good food and mate!.
-- I'm a part of the [Open Source Community](https://github.com/volkya)
 - I write to my blog and post to my instagram.
 - I teach how to find a job, how to work less but more efficient and how to make your work valuable.
 - I'm self-taught person with a great deal of hobbies and interests, beside technology.
 I love books and photography.
-- I trying to launch my business
+- In my free time practice DJ sets!
 - I've been into software development for more than 9 years, DevOps and Team Leader
 - I'm enthusiast into world of Blockchain

 ### Main technologies

 - Java
+- Javascript
 - Python
-- Javascript
 - Kotlin

 > <b>Some technologies I've worked with</b>